 In Bangkok, taxi drivers are allowed to send passengers to the airport, but must immediately move along - they are not allowed to pick up additional fares.
 That privilege is reserved for drivers who have registered their taxis with the Airport first, after which they need to get into line to wait for their fare.

-The drivers who pick up passengers from the departure level on the other hand, either do it quickly when no one is looking, or slip the security guard a facilitation payment for him to turn a blind eye.
+The drivers who pick up passengers from the departure level on the other hand, either do it quickly when no one is looking, or slip the security guard a bribe for him to turn a blind eye.
 Plus, as a passenger, you don't need to pay the taxi driver the 50 baht surcharge.

 So why would you ever need to take the official taxi stand again?
 For starters, all the drivers are registered, and so the slip they hand you contains their personal details in case you forget something on the taxi or want to make a complaint.
 Also, what most people don't know is that the taxi driver actually gets to keep the 50 baht - a decent amount for them, and certainly an affordable one for most of us.